Back-to-School Prep Guide

 - Dishwasher-safe labels rated for the top rack at minimum

-Mabel’s Labels are made specifically for this.
-Their labels are waterproof, dishwasher-safe, and microwave-safe.
-They do not bubble, peel, or fade, even after a full school year of daily washing!
+Mabel's Labels are made specifically for this.
+They're waterproof, dishwasher-safe, and microwave-safe, and they don't bubble, peel, or fade, even after a full school year of daily washing.

 The Ultimate Back-to-School Combo is the one teachers and parents recommend most.
-It comes with a mix of label types and sizes to cover basically everything in your kid’s backpack — from the pencil case to the Thermos to the gym gear.
+It comes with a mix of label types and sizes to cover basically everything in your kid's backpack.

-Uniforms are a special challenge because they go through the wash constantly, get handed down between siblings, and tend to look identical to every other kid’s uniform in the school.
+Uniforms are a special challenge: they go through the wash constantly, get handed down between siblings, and look identical to every other kid's uniform in the school.

-Teacher tip: Label uniforms on the inside collar, waistband, or care tag area.
-Use a label with your kid’s full name (not just a first name — there are always three Emmas in every class).
+Teacher tip: Label uniforms on the inside collar, waistband, or care-tag area.
+Use your kid's full name — not just a first name, since there are always three Emmas in every class.

 Options that work well on fabric: